-If a student is Late or Absent on an Exam Day
+If a Student is Late or Absent on an Exam Day

-If the professor allows a student to take an exam in the Center for Student Success at a later date, the student forfeits the right to protest test items.
-He or she may also receive a 5% penalty on the exam, to be determined by the instructor.
+If the professor allows a student to take an exam at a later date, the student forfeits the right to protest test items.
+They may also receive a 5% penalty on the exam, to be determined by the instructor.

-1. Students arriving late on the day of an exam may be required to take the exam at a later date and or time.

-- 2. Students are required to notify instructors prior to the exam of their absence, failure to do so will result in a zero for that exam. - 3.
-Make-up of a scheduled exam which was missed is not the right of the student.
+- 1. Students arriving late on the day of an exam may be required to take the exam at a later date and or time. - 2.
+Students are required to notify instructors prior to the exam of their absence, failure to do so will result in a zero for that exam. - Make-up of a scheduled exam which was missed is not the right of the student.
 Only one make-up exam can be taken with instructor's approval.
-If granted, the make-up exam will be scheduled and taken within the 3 calendar days following the scheduled exam date. - 4.
+If granted, the make-up exam date will be scheduled within the 3 calendar days following the scheduled exam date. - 4.
 Requests to make up an exam either before or after the scheduled exam date will be considered based on the individual circumstances of the request.
-The make-up exam will be scheduled with the instructor and may need to take place in the Center for Student Success.
+The make-up exam will be scheduled with the instructor.
 Documentation to substantiate the circumstances may be required.
-If taking an exam early, the instructor reserves the right to withhold the review and rationale until all students have taken the exam. - 5.
-The make-up exam may be different than the exam administered to the class.
+If taking an exam early, the instructor reserves the right to withhold the review and rationale until all students have taken the exam.

+5. The make-up exam may be different than the exam administered to the class.